Finite generation of nilpotent quotients of fundamental groups of punctured spectra: Introduction

 \section{Introduction}

 In SGA 2 \cite{Gro05}, Grothendieck makes the following conjecture:

 \begin{Conj}[{\cite[Expos\'e XIII, Conjecture 3.1]{Gro05}}] Let $A$ be a complete noetherian local ring with algebraically closed residue field $F$ and maximal ideal $\ideal{m}$.
 Let $p$ be the characteristic of $F$ if it is positive and let $p = 1$ otherwise.
-Assume that the irreducible components of $\Spec A$ has dimension $\ge 2$ and the scheme $\Spec A \setminus \{\ideal{m}\}$ is connected.
+Assume that the irreducible components of $\Spec A$ have dimension $\ge 2$ and the scheme $\Spec A \setminus \{\ideal{m}\}$ is connected.
 Then: \begin{enumerate} \item The \'etale fundamental group $\pi_{1}(\Spec A \setminus \{\ideal{m}\})$ is topologically finitely generated. \item The maximal pro-prime-to-$p$ quotient of $\pi_{1}(\Spec A \setminus \{\ideal{m}\})$ is topologically finitely presented. \end{enumerate} \end{Conj}

-This conjecture is in part based on Mumford's earlier study \cite{Mum61} in the complex-analytic setting, where a topological analogue of $\pi_{1}(\Spec A \setminus \{\ideal{m}\})$ is shown to be finitely presented when the exceptional divisor of a resolution of singularities of $A$ is simply connected.
+This conjecture is in part based on Mumford's earlier study \cite{Mum61} in the complex-analytic setting, where a topological analogue of $\pi_{1}(\Spec A \setminus \{\ideal{m}\})$ is shown to be finitely presented when the exceptional divisor of a resolution of singularities of $A$ is simply connected (see \cite[Section I, pp.11--12]{Mum61}).
 Statement \eqref{0042} is proved by Grothendieck-Murre \cite[Theorem 9.2]{GM71} when $A$ is two-dimensional.
 Our focus in this paper is the pro-$p$ part and hence Statement \eqref{0041}.

 Grothendieck originally stated \eqref{0041} in his letter to Serre dated October 1, 1961 \cite{CS01}, where Serre's editorial note (in 2000) reads: ``I do not know whether any progress has been made on it since.''
-Known results indeed seem quite scarce: the only one the author could find is the work of Carvajal-Rojas-Schwede-Tucker \cite{CRST18}, which proves that $\pi_{1}(\Spec A \setminus \{\ideal{m}\})$ is finite for the case where $A$ is a strongly $F$-regular singularity in equal characteristic $p > 0$.
+Known results indeed seem quite scarce: the only one the author could find (at the time this paper was submitted) is the work of Carvajal-Rojas-Schwede-Tucker \cite{CRST18}, which proves that $\pi_{1}(\Spec A \setminus \{\ideal{m}\})$ is finite of order prime to $p$ for the case where $A$ is a strongly $F$-regular singularity in equal characteristic $p > 0$.
+(But see below about the work of Hartshorne-Speiser \cite{HS77}.)
+On the other hand, wild quotient singularities constructed by Artin \cite{Art75}, Lorenzini \cite[Corollary 6.14]{Lor14} and others give concrete examples with $\pi_{1}(\Spec A \setminus \{\ideal{m}\}) \cong \Z / p \Z$.

 In this paper, we prove a weaker version of Statement \eqref{0041} with no additional assumption on $A$:

 \begin{Thm} Under the assumptions of Conjecture \ref{0017}, the maximal pro-nilpotent quotient of $\pi_{1}(\Spec A \setminus \{\ideal{m}\})$ is topologically finitely generated. \end{Thm}